Building Healthy Neighborhoods

-In Missoula, at the North-Missoula Community Development Corporation we are trying to “think outside the box”– or outside of our sand box, if we listen to Annie Dillard.
+In Missoula, at the North-Missoula Community Development Corporation we have always tried to “think outside the box”– or outside of our sand box, if we listen to Annie Dillard.
 A lot of us in the community development field bat about the term “holistic.”
 But trying to think and act holistically can be surprisingly difficult (grammar- and lexicon-limited as we are).
 And, sometimes, with a few notable exceptions, it can be especially hard to explain this broad view to “experts” – the specialists who bluster about our communities doing the work of community investment, development and administration.
-Sadly, we sometimes even find it difficult to explain our perspective to the organizations whose business it is to fund and promote the good work of community building.
-They don’t usually say so, but we fear they may see us as being “all over the board.”
+Sadly, we have sometimes even found it difficult to explain our perspective to the organizations whose mission it is to fund and promote the good work of community building.
+They don’t usually say so, but we fear they may see us as being “all over the map.”

-There are highly trained sets of experts who function in the classic arenas of community development, all of which have a distinct subset of problems that need to be addressed in order to help “the poor” access housing, jobs, nutrition, health services, education, recreation and transportation.
-In the 1960’s, in the aftermath of urban renewal programs, among the many reported horrors of urban race riots, were stories about high-rise-public-housing residents who shot at the firefighters come to put out the blazes set by the neighbors themselves.
-Often these snipers positioned themselves on the roofs of their subsidized housing, the human warehouses that served neighbors and neighborhoods dysfunctionally.
-There are community development corporations in big cities all over the country that are trying to rebuild neighborhoods on the sites of these urban disasters.
-They are trying to create places not only to house people but where those same people can work and play, shop, be schooled, and socialize.
+There are highly trained sets of experts who function in the classic arenas of community development, all of which have a distinct subset of problems that need to be addressed in order to help “the poor” (the other) access housing, jobs, nutrition, health services, education, recreation and transportation.
+In the 1960’s, in the aftermath of urban renewal programs, among the many reported horrors of urban race riots, were stories about a handful of high-rise-public-housing residents who shot at the firefighters come to put out the blazes set by the neighbors themselves.
+Reportedly, these snipers positioned themselves on the roofs of their high-rise subsidized housing, the human warehouses that served neighbors and neighborhoods dysfunctionally.
+There are community development corporations in big cities all over the country that have worked to rebuild neighborhoods on the sites of these urban disasters.
+They are trying to create human scale places not only to house people but where those same people can work and play, shop, be schooled, and socialize.

-Today, in some communities, there are economic development initiatives and job creation programs that have subsidized polluting industries.
-A medical response to mounting air shed pollution is likely to be the recruitment of more pulmonary specialists.
-Product-centered educational administrators who believe that their only business is economically efficient educational supply, can embrace the seductions in the economies of scale and centralization — closing neighborhood schools, while ignoring that small schools and the stability of neighborhoods play a central role in childhood well-being.
-Transportation experts are often more concerned with moving large volumes of vehicles than with the social and environmental impacts of big new roads.
-They can destroy neighborhoods rather than connect them.
+Historically, in some communities, there have been economic development initiatives and job creation programs that have subsidized polluting industries.
+A medical response to mounting air shed pollution was likely to have been the recruitment of more pulmonary specialists.
+Product-centered educational administrators who believed that their only business was economically efficient educational supply, could embrace the seductions in the economies of scale and centralization — closing neighborhood schools, while ignoring that small schools and the stability of neighborhoods play a central role in childhood well-being.
+Transportation experts have often been more concerned with moving large volumes of vehicles than with the social and environmental impacts of big new roads.
+They have sometimes destroyed neighborhoods rather than connect them.

 For well more than 20 years, the NMCDC has had a philosophical perspective that residents are the primary “experts” on neighborhood affairs.
-The organization takes its strategic planning directives from Missoula’s Joint Northside/Westside Neighborhood Plan.
-This plan is a citizen initiated and government funded effort.
-Our neighborhood began the planning process in 1996 and revisited it in 2006.
+The organization often took its most successful strategic planning directives from Missoula’s Joint Northside/Westside Neighborhood Plan.
+This plan was a citizen initiated and government funded effort.
+Our neighborhoods began the planning process in 1996 and revisited it in 2006.
 In its original crafting, there were more than 45 heavily publicized community meetings.
-Ratified in the summer of 2000 by the Missoula City Council, the plan’s over-riding vision is the desire of neighborhood residents to “perpetuate, re-create and further promote their historic neighborhoods’ development as a community for working class Missoulians.”
-Neighbors want to “improve opportunities for access to economic security, affordable housing, safe transportation, necessary human services, recreational facilities, open space, and meaningful social interaction for people of all ages and abilities.”
+Ratified in the summer of 2000 by the Missoula City Council, the plan’s over-riding vision was the desire of neighborhood residents to “perpetuate, re-create and further promote their historic neighborhoods’ development as a community for working class Missoulians.”
+Neighbors wanted to “improve opportunities for access to economic security, affordable housing, safe transportation, necessary human services, recreational facilities, open space, and meaningful social interaction for people of all ages and abilities.”
 In 2006, the NMCDC promoted and helped fund a citizen review of the neighborhood plan to help residents analyze the neighborhoods’ changes over the previous ten years.
 Broad based neighborhood surveys were conducted in 1996, 2006, and 2014.

-When residents — those, we think, who are “planning to stay” — were asked, “What makes a good neighborhood?”
-They speak most often of safe streets, easy neighborhood transportation access, conversations over back fences, front porches that face sidewalks, shade trees, bike and walking paths and public art.
-They talk about family stability and equate that with decent-paying jobs and housing they can afford.
-They speak of neighbors sharing responsibilities and watching over the neighborhood’s kids.
-People want public gathering places and community gardens.
-They want safe places for kids to play.
-They want meaningful ways to become involved (have authorship) in their community’s future.
-They wanted to feel that there will be a caring community to embrace them when they are old.
+When residents — those, we think, who “planned to stay” — were asked, “What makes a healthy neighborhood?”
+They spoke most often of safe streets, easy neighborhood transportation access, conversations over back fences, front porches that faced sidewalks, shade trees, bike and walking paths and public art.
+They spoke of family stability and equated that with decent-paying jobs and housing they could afford.
+They spoke of neighbors sharing responsibilities and watching over the neighborhood’s kids.
+People wanted public gathering places and community gardens.
+They wanted safe places for kids to play.
+They wanted meaningful ways to become involved (have authorship) in their community’s future.
+They wanted to feel that there would be a caring community to embrace them when they were old.

-Almost half of the 2006 survey respondents report speaking to neighbors daily, regularly sharing in social activities, and helping one another in yard work and home repair projects.
-When asked to describe how they think the neighborhood has improved in the last five years, the majority of survey residents mentioned their appreciation for the repair and renovation of the neighborhoods’ older housing stock – often undertaken by the new homeowners and young families.
-People also mentioned improved sidewalk and playground facilities, and a general sense that the neighborhood is being “cleaned up.”
-Housing costs remain an onerous burden with 63 percent of the respondents in 2006 reporting rent or mortgage payments exhausting more than 30 percent of their gross incomes (cf., 67 percent in 1997).
+Almost half of the 2006 survey respondents reported speaking to neighbors daily, regularly sharing in social activities, and helping one another in yard work and home repair projects.
+When asked to describe how they thought the neighborhood had improved in the last five years, the majority of survey residents mentioned their appreciation for the repair and renovation of the neighborhoods’ older housing stock – often undertaken by new homeowners and young families.
+People also mentioned improved sidewalk and playground facilities, and a general sense that the neighborhood was being “cleaned up.”
+Housing costs remained an onerous burden with 63 percent of the respondents in 2006 reporting rent or mortgage payments exhausting more than 30 percent of their gross incomes (cf., 67 percent in 1997).
 This is in spite of the fact that 7 percent fewer responding households identified themselves as having members unemployed and looking for work.

 In the early 1980’s data collected in New York City indicated that the rate of pediatric severe injury and death for central Harlem children was 1,141 out of 100,000 in the population.
 After the establishment and intervention of the Harlem Hospital Injury Prevention Program (HHIPP) this number, by 1998, had fallen to 518 out of 100,000 in the population.
 The program involved the rehabilitation of virtually every playground in Central Harlem, the development of new parks programs and neighborhood policing to rescue playgrounds from gangs and drug dealers.

-The HHIPP also conducted bicycle safety projects, gardening projects in several Harlem schools and art education in a hospital-site studio.
+The HHIPP also conducted bicycle safety projects, gardening projects in several Harlem school sites and art education in a hospital-site studio.
 The program created a “Unity With Murals” project and founded the Harlem Hospital Dance Clinic.
 A group of parents working with HHIPP enlisted local business help to establish a Central Harlem Little League.
 Needless to say, this enormously successful approach was not a traditional medical response to inner city pediatric trauma problems – nor was it a normal bureaucratic response.
-It was, however, a very successful example of holistic, grass roots thinking in action.
+It was, however, a very successful example of holistic, grass roots, citizen involved thinking in action.